 Okra

 The best season to buy okra is from summer to early fall, however they are also available all year round.
-Okra is a good source of vitamin C and A, also B complex vitamins, iron and calcium.
-Look for pods that are small and firm, avoid buying ones that are over ripe or the ones that have large seeds.
+Okra is a good source of vitamin C and A, as well as B complex vitamins, iron, and calcium.

 Recipes: